RafalBerezin/Arcane_Core/README.md

 Modules are activated pieces of code that provide specific functionality.
 (Some could be enabled by default)

 - **Mana**: A configurable mana system.
 It regenerates at a rate of 1/s by default.
-- **Actionbar** (always active): Allows you to display information on the player's actionbar while avoiding overwrites.
+- **Actionbar** (always active): Display information on the player's actionbar while avoiding overwrites.
 Controls what is passively displayed to the player on the actionbar.

     It comes with 3 built-in passive displays: **mana**,  **compass** and **clock**.
 Allows for the creation of custom passive displays (more information is coming soon).

-- **Custom Items**: Allows you to create custom items and run code when they're held or used.
+- **Items**: Create custom items and run code when they're held or used.
 (More information is coming soon)
+- **Effects**: Create custom effects.

 Arcane Core also allows you to create your own modules or simply execute some code at specific **execution points**. (documentation coming soon)